jaredsbror/Free-Electrical-Engineering-Apps-for-TI-Nspire-CX-CAS/README.md

 IMPORTANT NOTE:
 I create these programs/functions in my free time and they do not represent any professional development.
 They are not perfect, and although I carefully aim to create good programs, they will have mistakes and quirks.
-IF YOU NOTICE ANYTHING UNUSUAL about how the programs/functions behave, PLEASE email me via my github profile email.
+IF YOU NOTICE ANYTHING UNUSUAL about how the programs/functions behave, PLEASE email me at electricalengineeringexpanded@gmail.com.
 I am constantly learning and hope to create better quality programs in the future.
 Sincerely,
 jaredsbror :)